dincamihai/dincamihai.github.io/source/index.rst

 I am an Engineer with a diploma in Information Engineering.

 I have experience in Web Developmont, Systems Programming, APIs and Machine Learning (traditional and Deep Learning).

 I mainly use Python, but I also have Javascrip (Front-end), Java and C++ knowledge.

-I am very engaged in organizing the team and improving the processes.
+Engaged in organizing the team, always trying to improve the work processes.

-I am able to decompose complex tasks, evaluate, implement and coordinate with a team.
+Able to decompose complex tasks, evaluate, implement and coordinate with the team.

 The technologies I have worked with: